ArshErgon/gitgrab/README.md

 Download the binary from [here](https://github.com/ArshErgon/gitgrab/releases/download/v1.0.0/gitgrab.exe), There are two ways to run in windows.

-1. Add to the path
+1. On the CMD, add to the path

 ```rust
 C:> PATH=%PATH%;C:\path\to\gitgrab.exe